carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 the whole program, so for example `Point as Vector` is well defined.

 We don't expect users to ordinarily name facet types explicitly in source code.
-Instead, values are cast to a facet type as part of calling a generic function, as described in the [Generics](#generics) section.
+Instead, values are implicitly cast to a facet type as part of calling a generic function, as described in the [Generics](#generics) section.

 ### External impl